Pylons/webtest/docs/forms.rst

     >>> res = app.get('/form.html')
     >>> form = res.form

-You can use the form index if your html contains more than one form:
+If you have more then one html form in your page use the ``.forms`` property and access via the form index:

 .. code-block:: python